vic6/rocket-paper-scissors/README.md

 4. Start the application: `bundle exec rails server`
 5. Get a feel for the app by playing a few rounds.

+*Note:* As you explore the application, you might notice that ties aren't recorded as ties; we'll deal with this later.

 ### Release 0: Fix the existing tests
 We need to fix the Rails application so that the existing tests pass, but before you begin let's talk about a couple new things that rails-rspec introduces.